-Setting Description Factory Default IP address of the The IP address of the DNS Server used by your network.
-None Primary/Secondary After entering the DNS Server's IP address, you can input the DNS server AWK-3131A's URL (e.g., http://ap11.abc.com) in your browser's address field instead of entering the IP address.
+Setting Description Factory Default IP address of the Primary/Secondary DNS server The IP address of the DNS Server used by your network.
+After entering the DNS Server's IP address, you can input the AWK-3131A's URL (e.g., http://ap11.abc.com) in your browser's address field instead of entering the IP address.
 The Secondary DNS server will be used if the Primary DNS server fails to connect.
+None